mariusz-schimke/GiGraph/README.md

 For a basic case, create a new **DotGraph** instance, and use its *Edges* collection to define connections between nodes.
 In order to generate the output DOT script, call the ***Build*** extension method on the graph instance.

-*There is also a Nodes collection on the graph, but you don't have to add any nodes there unless you need to customize them.*
+*There is also a Nodes collection on the graph, but you don't have to add any nodes there unless they are isolated or unless you need to customize them.*

 Here's a simple *Hello World!* graph example with two nodes joined by an edge.